Fibonaccigirly/New-Classrooms/README.md

 Expected Behavior: A clear method to unbook or cancel a reservation should be provided.
 Actual Behavior: There is no indication or clear method to unbook a room.

-Bug Report 4: Data Entry Issue When Booking Again
+BR 4: Data Entry Issue When Booking Again
 Summary: The system does not recognize the user, requiring data entry for each booking.
 Steps to Reproduce:
 1. Attempt to make a new booking after a previous one.